cogdog/flickr-cc-helper/README.md

 The work of the attribution helper is done via an HTML page boosted with some jQuery code.
 The bookmarklet passes the unique flickr id (it's in the URL), and the tool page uses the [flickr api vis JSON](https://www.flickr.com/services/api/response.json.html) to get all of the information needed to build and display an attribution string.

 These pages act as plugins, so the bookmarklet maker can make different varieties of output.
-There are currently [three flavors of attributions generated](http://cogdog.github.io/flickr-cc-helper/flavors.html)
+There are currently [various flavors of attributions generated](http://cogdog.github.io/flickr-cc-helper/flavors.html).
+Note that the HTML copied from the WordPress versions can be pasted directly into a block if you are brave enough to be using the new Gutenberg editor.

 1. Plain HTML - embeds the image and puts a proper and linked attribution text below
 2. Plain HTML CC TASL - uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)
-3. Wordpress - embeds the image but wraps it in the [caption]...[/caption] short codes that Wordpress themes use to format images with captions.
+3. WordPress - embeds the image but wraps it in the [caption]...[/caption] short codes that Wordpress themes use to format images with captions.
-4. Wordpress CC TASL - same but uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)
+4. WordPress CC TASL - same but uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)
 5. Stamped - generates a downloadable copy of the image with the attribution stamped right into it (thanks to [John Johnston](http://johnjohnston.info) who created a [nifty mobile version of a flicker finder / attribution stamper](http://johnjohnston.info/flickrcctouch/).
 6. Markdown - Suitable for static blog generators, Github, and other popular Markdown-friendly tools, original by [Glen Smith](http://blogs.bytecode.com.au/glen).
 7. Markdown -CC TASL - Suitable for static blog generators, Github, and other popular Markdown-friendly tools  but uses the format from [Creative Commons Best Practices for Attribution](https://wiki.creativecommons.org/wiki/Best_practices_for_attribution)